CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ```

-On line 4, the function is being passed a single argument `"08:00"` so we can parametrise the function and label this input as `time`:
+On line 4, the function is being passed a single argument `"08:00"`.
+Ww can parametrise the function and label the input as `time`:

 ```js
 function formatAs12HourClock(time) {